zezic/ZZC/README.md

 # ZZC

 ZZC is a pack of VCV Rack plugins developed by [Sergey Ukolov (zezic)](https://github.com/zezic).
-The target of this pack is to make operations from classic-DAW world easier to reproduce in VCV patches and don't loose the advantages of CV-control.
+The purpose of this pack is to make operations from the world of classic DAW easier to reproduce in VCV patches and not loose the advantages of CV control.

 ## Why it's not listed in VCV Plugin Manager yet?